cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 $ sudo make install
 ```

-WARNING: Installing the new kernel will update GRUB's configuration to make your new kernel bootable by default.
+> **WARNING** Installing the new kernel will update GRUB's configuration to make your new kernel bootable by default.
 It won't delete old ones so you'll be able to recover if there's a problem.

 ## Kernel Modules